Asymptotic Behavior of Multi--Task Learning: Implicit Regularization and Double Descent Effects: Symmetric Multi--Task Formulation

 where $H$ and $S$ are independent standard Gaussian random variables.
 The theoretical result is stated in the next Lemma. \begin{lemma}[Large Number of Tasks] Suppose that the assumptions \ref{rad_fv}-\ref{highdim} are satisfied.
 Moreover, assume that the tasks have the same training set size, i.e., $\alpha_t=\alpha, \forall t\in\lbrace 1,\dots,T \rbrace$.
 Then, for any $\zeta > 0$, the generalization error corresponding to the $t^{th}$ task converges in probability as follows

 The scalar ${\mathcal{E}}_{t,\text{test}}$ is defined as follows

 where $c_1$ and $c_2$ are constants defined as follows

-with $r^\star$ and $q^\star$ being the optimal solutions of the scalar formulation given in \eqref{det_form_asy2}. \end{lemma} \begin{proof} Lemma \ref{lem_asy} follows directly from the results stated in Theorem \ref{lem_same} by letting $T \to \infty$. \end{proof} Lemma \ref{lem_asy} particularly shows that the asymptotic properties of the multi--task formulation in \eqref{multi_task} can be fully characterized after solving a simple scalar formulation when $T$ grows to $+\infty$ slower than $p$, $n$ and $k$.
+with $r^\star$ and $q^\star$ being the optimal solutions of the scalar formulation given in \eqref{det_form_asy2}. \end{lemma} \begin{proof} Lemma \ref{lem_asy} follows directly from the results stated in Theorem \ref{lem_same} by letting $T \to \infty$. \end{proof} Lemma \ref{lem_asy} shows that the asymptotic properties of the multi--task formulation in \eqref{multi_task} can be fully characterized by solving a simple scalar problem, with the limit $T\to \infty$ taken after the limits $p,n,k\to \infty$.
 Our analysis shows that the formulation in \eqref{det_form_asy2} is strictly convex in the minimization variables, which implies the uniqueness of its optimal solutions.

-In the following simulation example, we validate the results stated in Lemma \ref{lem_asy}.
-In particular, we study the convergence behavior of the multi--task formulation when the number of tasks $T$ grows to infinity slower than the dimensions $p$, $k$ and $n$.
+In the following simulation example, we validate the results of Lemma \ref{lem_asy}.
+In particular, we investigate the convergence behavior of the multi--task formulation under the sequential asymptotic regime in which the dimensions $p$, $k$, and $n$ tend to infinity, followed by the limit $T\to\infty$.
 In Figure \ref{figsim3}, we consider the linear regression and binary classification models combined with the squared loss function.

 In addition, we consider the generalization error of \eqref{multi_task} for values of $T$ smaller than $20$ for computational complexity reasons.
 First, we can see that the results in Lemma \ref{lem_asy} are in excellent agreement with the actual performance of \eqref{multi_task}.
 Note that the generalization error of \eqref{multi_task} converges to the generalization error of the deterministic formulation in \eqref{det_form_asy2}.
 We can also see that the limit is already achieved using a reasonable number of tasks, i.e., $T \approx 80$.
 Moreover, observe that the generalization error of the multi--task formulation is strictly decreasing as a function of the number of tasks $T$.
 This suggests that it is always beneficial to combine more related tasks.